 Citation hallucination is structural, not random.
-Models trained on text that often includes citations learn that “claims should be followed by citation-shaped strings.”
-When the model doesn’t know a real citation, it generates a citation-shaped string anyway.
-You can’t prompt it away — you have to remove the situation where the model needs to invent.
+Models trained on text that constantly pairs claims with citations learn the pattern “a claim should be followed by a citation-shaped string.”
+When the model has no real citation, it produces a citation-shaped string anyway.
+You cannot prompt that instinct away.
+You have to remove the situation where the model is forced to invent.

 Common causes

-1. Prompt asks for citations from base model with no retrieval
+1. Citations requested from a bare model with no retrieval

 “Summarize the research on X and cite sources.”
-The model has no access to a database.
-It generates plausible-sounding citations from training-distribution patterns.
+The model has no database.
+It generates plausible citations from training-distribution patterns.
 Most will be partially or fully fake.

-How to spot it: Run any 5 of the model’s citations through Google Scholar.
+How to spot it: Run any 5 of the model’s citations through Google Scholar or CrossRef.
 If 0-1 are real, this is the bug.

-2. RAG retrieved nothing but model proceeded anyway
+2. RAG retrieved nothing but the model answered anyway

-Your retrieval step returned no documents (empty result, or all below similarity threshold).
-The model received no context but still answered with confidence — and invented citations to back the confidence.
+Your retrieval step returned no documents (empty result, or every chunk below the similarity threshold).
+The model received no context but still answered confidently, and invented citations to back the confidence.

 How to spot it: Log the retrieved chunks.
 If the RAG layer returned [] and the model still cited sources, the model fabricated them.

-3. Retrieved chunks don’t contain the citation but model emits one anyway
+3. Retrieved chunks do not contain the citation but the model emits one

 How to spot it: Search the retrieved chunks for the cited string.
-Not found means model fabricated.
+Not found means the model fabricated it.

-4. Model conflates real authors with wrong papers
+4. Model conflates a real author with the wrong paper

-Author John Smith is real.
-Wrote on a different topic in 2017.
-Model attributes a 2019 paper on a similar-sounding topic to him.
-Author is real, paper isn’t.
+Author John Smith is real and wrote on a different topic in 2017.
+The model attributes a 2019 paper on a similar-sounding topic to him.
+The author is real, the paper is not.

-How to spot it: Author name returns Google Scholar hits but not for the cited paper title.
+How to spot it: The author name returns Google Scholar hits, but not for the cited paper title.

-How to spot it: Click URLs.
-404 or “no results” = fabricated.
+How to spot it: Open the URL.
+A 404 or “no results” means it is fabricated.

 6. DOI fabrication